pteromys/dook/README.md

 uv tool install dook
 ```

+(It's also on crates.io if you want to build it yourself.
+Or if you want to be on the cutting edge you can instead `cargo install --git https://github.com/pteromys/dook -F stdin,static_python`.)

 If you want completion assistance in bash or zsh, install either:

 - assets/completions/dook.bash as `~/.local/share/bash-completion/completions/dook` or